37th Infantry Presidential Guard Battalion

 The 37th Infantry Battalion "Guardia Presidencial" (Presidential Guard Battalion) (Spanish: Batallón de Infantería Guardia Presidencial, BIGUP) is the President of Colombia's honor guard service unit under the National Army of Colombia.
 It is composed of five companies, a historical company and one artillery battery plus a military band, a fanfare trumpet section and a Corps of Drums.
 It is stationed at the Casa de Nariño in Bogotá and carries the traditions of Simon Bolivar's infantry guards company raised in the midst of the Spanish American wars of independence in 1815.

 History

-In June 1814, the President of the Second Republic of Venezuela Simón Bolívar, inspected the Guard of Honor upon his return to Santa Fe.
-The guard, which was called the Guardia de Honor del libertador Simón Bolívar (Honor Guard of the Liberator Simón Bolívar), provided the basis for the 37th Infantry Presidential Guard Battalion.
+The origins of the Presidential Guard Battalion can be traced back to the honor guard of the Viceroy of New Granada during the colonial era.
+In 1751 then Viceroy of New Granada, José Alfonso Pizarro, ordered the creation of an honor guard for the viceroy, this guard was composed of two companies, an infantry company known as the Compañia de Infanteria de la Guardia del Virrey o Alabarderos (Infantry Company of the Viceroy’s Guard or Halberders) and a cavalry company known as the Compañía de Caballería de la Guardia del Virrey (Cavalry Company of the Viceroy’s Guard).
+The Viceroy’s guard had its quarters in a building diagonal to the main cathedral of Bogotá (then known as Santafé).
+The infantry company was dissolved in 1784 but reestablished in 1790.